nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. This can be done by modifying `ListScheduleCommandParser.java` and `Status.java` to map an integer to enum `Status` that represents umarked status.
 3. When `ListScheduleCommand:execute` runs, the command should accept another input from `m/` parameter that represents the umarked status, such as `m/u`.
 4. Then `Model::updateFilteredScheduleList` will take in `StatusPredicate.java` to filter schedules based on unmarked status.
-5. To show that schedules are filtered to unmarked status only, we can also update `ScheduleCard.java` to include a component and change the UI's background according to the schedule's status, such green for `COMPLETED`, red for `MISSED` and grey for unmarked.